You don't need special tech skills to start building your ideas today!

 Participant numbers for the GO/NGO Edition are less limited to allow for larger groups or cohorts to participate, allowing for up to 60 participants with feedback and advisory more limited to a group/cohort "teaching point" level.

-Turn an idea into a first prototype in one day
+Turn an idea into a prototype in one day

-Participant value: Walk away with real new skills, not just theory — instant confidence boost.
+Participant value: Walk away with real new skills, not just theory — an instant confidence & productivity boost.

-Decision-maker value: Tangible outcomes from just a day of training, easy to justify ROI.
+Decision-maker value: Tangible outcomes from just a day of training, self-evident ROI.

 Learn how to use AI tools without coding